Bee Sting Facts & Information

-Unlike wasps, yellow jackets and hornets, honey bees, Africanized honey bees and bumble bees sting and inject venom only once and usually die within minutes after delivering their sting.
+Unlike wasps, yellow jackets, and hornets, honey bees, Africanized honey bees, and bumble bees sting and inject venom only once and usually die within minutes after delivering their sting.
 But when they sting, an attractant pheromone (chemical trigger) “marks” the victim and this pheromone attracts more bees to attack and sting.
 Honey bees may sting a victim several dozens of times within a short time period, while an attack from Africanized honey bees may involve a mass-stinging attack of hundreds or even thousands of bees.

-Bees, except for the bumble bees, leave the stinger and attached venom gland where the stinger is imbedded into the skin.
-Once the person or pet is removed to a safe location, remove the stingers by scraping off the imbedded stingers rather than squeezing to remove the stinger.
+Bees, except for the bumble bees, leave the stinger and attached venom gland where the stinger is embedded into the skin.
+Once the person or pet is removed to a safe location, remove the stingers by scraping off the embedded stingers rather than squeezing to remove the stinger.
 Squeezing with tweezers tends to force more venom into the skin.
 The usual symptoms and physical appearance of bee stings include:

 Stinger left behind – except for bumble bees

 Localized welt or elevation of the skin surface around the sting site

 Central white spot where the stinger punctured the skin

 Potential for serious allergic reactions – nausea, vomiting, chest pain, swelling of the face or mouth, difficulty swallowing, difficulty breathing, convulsions.
 In general, a person stung by a bee is more likely to develop subsequent serious reactions if they have had a prior allergic reaction.

 What are the symptoms of a bee sting?